Michael-Purser/ClosedTrajectoryDriving/README.md

 This project introduces a new task called *Closed Trajectory Driving*.
 This task uses two capabilities: _Platooning_ and _Lateral Control_.
-The first capability is already implemented on the pi_car and is reused for this task.
+The first capability is already implemented on the PiCar and is reused for this task.
 The second capability adjusts the car's lateral position to keep it at a constant distance of the reference (within tolerance).

 The capability _Lateral Control_ reuses the already present functions _Proximity Sensor Driver_ and _PiCar Driver_.
 It also uses a new function _Lateral Control Logic_, which computes the required motor speeds to stay at the desired distance from the wall.